SSDALab/kcpehworkinggroup/speakers.md

 * *03/14/2025* [Laura Petry](https://www.linkedin.com/in/laura-petry-45225041/), Postdoc UC Berkeley and [Colette Auerswald](https://publichealth.berkeley.edu/people/colette-coco-auerswald), Professor Community Health at UC Berkeley -- will speak on couch surfing and issues around youth homelessness.

+*  *05/16/2025* [Michael Enich](https://scholar.google.com/citations?user=3oZx7DYAAAAJ&hl=en), Internal Medicine Resident, UW -- Will speak on a mixed-methods analysis of linked Medicaid and HMIS claims.
+It examined the prevalence of the ICD-10 code for homelessness, Z59.0, and its concordance with known homeless service use.
+It also included physician interviews exploring their perspectives on prevalence pattern  in using the code.

 **Past Talks**